spacetelescope/jwql/style_guide.md

 5. Create a new pull request that compares the new branch to the target branch (usually `master`, unless one is branching off of another branch).
 6. Request a reviewer on the pull request.
 7. The reviewer checks the pull request against this style guide and proposes changes if necessary.
 8. The author and reviewer iterate on changes until everyone is satisfied.
+The author can now squash commits if neccesary/desired.
 9. The reviewer accepts the pull request, merges the branch, and deletes the branch unless asked not to.
 10. The author comments on the original GitHub issue with link to appropriate pull request and closes the issue if satisfied.
+(This can also be done by adding a "closes #3" in the original commit message, and the issue will be closed when that commit is merged into master.

 Version Numbers and Tags